 The appellate court affirmed, putting a finer point on the fact that the buyer had its eyes open to the (mis)calculated gamble it was taking:

-The result in ACA is a cautionary flag that 'buyer beware' operates with full force when a sophisticated buyer acquires art from a non-merchant seller who does not warrant authenticity (the proverbial 'back of a turnip truck' transaction).
+The result in ACA is a cautionary flag that buyer beware operates with full force when a sophisticated buyer acquires art from a non-merchant seller who does not warrant authenticity (the proverbial 'back of a turnip truck' transaction).
 But sophisticated buyers are more likely to deal with reputable, merchant art dealers.
 How the courts assign burdens of diligence and disclosure in those transactions are more significant issues to the market.
-Two post-ACA cases illustrate that the buyers appear to be receiving the benefit of the doubt in such sales settings.
+Two post-ACA cases illustrate that the buyers appear to be receiving the benefit of the doubt in these sales settings.

 ii Sophisticated buyers and reputable sellers: Hilti v.
 Knoedler Gallery